Alimisolution/codebility-assessment/mobile/README-3-5-YEARS.md

    npm start
    ```
 2. Test on iOS/Android simulator or your physical device
-3. Verify that data fetching, display, and cart functionality work properly
+3. Verify that the restaurant details and cart functionality work properly

 ### 6. Submit Your Work